Roles and Responsibilities

 You can read more about the roles and responsibilities of the Australian Government and the states and territories on the Attorney-General’s Department website.

 AGD and the state and territory governments work cooperatively to ensure that all of Australia’s adoption arrangements meet the standards of the Hague Convention, regardless of whether partner countries are signatories.
-AGD also assists the states and territories to identify opportunities for new arrangements, and to determine if they meet the standards of the Hague Convention.

 For further information on AGD’s role, please visit the Attorney-General’s Department website.

-DIBP’s role in intercountry adoption is to assess Australian visa and citizenship applications for children adopted through Hague or bilateral arrangements.
+The Department of Home Affairs role in intercountry adoption is to assess Australian visa and citizenship applications for children adopted through Hague or bilateral arrangements.

 How the Department may be able to help your family

-DIBP provides support to prospective adoptive parents to help them navigate visa and citizenship processes.
+The Department of Home Affairs provides support to prospective adoptive parents to help them navigate visa and citizenship processes.